PavelKastornyy/ansi4j/README.md

 Important notes:

-* To enable blinking withh Css3Generator is is necessary to add the following keyframes to your stylesheet:
+* To enable blinking with Css3Generator is is necessary to add the following keyframes to your stylesheet:
 @keyframes ansi4j-blinker {50% { opacity: 0; }}.
 * Blinking with JavaFX using CSS doesn't work, as JavaFX won't support CSS animation until this [issue](https://bugs.openjdk.java.net/browse/JDK-8283676) is resolved.
 If blinking is required it is possible to